Oneday2010/milestone-project2/README.md

 [View the live project here](https://oneday2010.github.io/milestone-project2/)

 The arm of this project was to create a user-friendly website which can help user to interact with contents and search the information easily about cafes located in Dublin.
-I, myself is interested find nice cafe in Dublin and upload my reviews from my search to my personal blogs for years.
-I wanted to make a website to give better accessibility of  the information and having more interacted with users.
-This website is targeted to user who want to find honest and detailed reviews about cafe in Dublin.
-So it would help them get better idea to decide which one would be best suit for the user.
-This website is offer to user more customised and niche information for their need.
+I am interested to find a nice cafe in Dublin and upload my reviews from my search to my blogs for years.
+I wanted to make a website to give better accessibility of the information and having more interaction with users.
+This website is targeted at a user who wants to find honest and detailed reviews about a cafe in Dublin.
+So it would help them get a better idea to decide which one would be the best suit for the user.
+This website is an offer to the user more customised and niche information for their need.